linusjuni/spinal-fairness/docs/splits/splits.md

 | Test | 69 | 69 | 50.0% |

 Used for Dataset003_CSpineSeg_Silver training.
-Evaluating this model against the gold test set (split_v3_gold) gives the true fairness gap.
-Evaluating against the silver test set reveals the Biased Ruler effect.
+Evaluating this model against the gold test set (split_v3_gold) isolates the effect of silver training labels on fairness gaps (bias amplification experiment).